 4. Digital Surveys

-Surveys maintain its popularity as a go-to methodology pre- and during the pandemic for its ease of use, accessibility, and time conscious nature.
+Surveys maintain their popularity as a go-to methodology pre- and during the pandemic for their ease of use, accessibility, and time conscious nature.
 We’ve designed and deployed recently for consumer pulse checks for potential shifts in sentiment and receptivity to products, services, marketing claims, and future features.
 They’re an effective litmus test before doubling down on investment and resources for roadmaps built prior to the pandemic.

 5. Consumer Data Panels